COSC3020/tail-recursion-Countmooshroom/README.md

 Is the asymptotic complexity of tail-recursive Fibonacci different from the non-tail-recursive version?
 Why, or why not?
 Add your answer, including your reasoning, to this markdown file.

+## Answer

+The non-tail-recursive Fibonacci function would take a number and run two recursive functions on the next lowest numbers until they hit the base case.
+This would be a time complexity of $\Theta(2^n)$.
+In contrast, my new tail-recursive function runs through a loop once for each number and leaves out all the repeated operations, so it runs in $\Theta(n)$ time.